slamora/brackets-wiki/How-to-Use-Brackets.md

 used by that HTML file (either in an inline editor or just by opening up the CSS file), your edits will be instantly reflected in Chrome as you type.

+Additionally, if you save an HTML or JS file, it will auto-reload the browser preview.
+We're hoping to work on making these be more like true live development in the future.

+By default, Brackets previews files using a direct file:// URL.
+If you want to preview off a server, you can use **File > Project Settings...**.
+In the Base URL field, set the URL on the server that corresponds to the root of your project.

 Some limitations of the current implementation:

 * It only works with Chrome as the target browser.